-5.3 The SRA considers that the impact of the misconduct was medium (score of four).
-This is because, although there is no evidence of any harm being caused as a result of the firm failing to have adequate PCPs in place, and its failure to consistently risk assess clients and their matters, these requirements go to the heart of effective AML measures.
-Consequently, there is always a potential risk of harm in these circumstances, especially given the fact that over half of the firm's work is in-scope of the MLRs 2017 via the high-risk area of work conveyancing.
+6.3 The SRA considers that the impact of the misconduct was medium (score of four).
+This is because the firm had failed in its duties under multiple aspects of the MLRs.
+It failed to ensure it had a fully compliant PCPs and was failing to carry out client and matter risk assessments on all of the files reviewed.
+These requirements go to the heart of effective AML measures.
+Consequently, there is always a potential risk of harm in these circumstances, especially given the amount of work the firm carries out in scope of the MLRs 2017.

-5.4 The nature and impact scores add up to seven.
+6.4 The nature and impact scores add up to seven.
 This places the penalty in Band "C" as directed by the Guidance.

-5.5 Despite the firm's current compliance, it failed to fully comply with the MLRs 2017 for over seven years, demonstrating a pattern of behaviour which ultimately increased the risks of the firm being used to launder illicit funds.
-The SRA therefore considers a basic penalty towards the higher end of the bracket to be appropriate
+6.5 Despite the firm's current compliance, it failed to fully comply with the MLRs 2017 for over seven years, demonstrating a pattern of behaviour which ultimately increased the risks of the firm being used to launder illicit funds.
+The SRA therefore considers a basic penalty towards the middle of the bracket to be appropriate.

-5.6 Based on the information the firm has provided of its annual domestic turnover for the most recent tax year, this results in a basic penalty of $\pm 1,114$.
+6.6 Based on the information the firm has provided of its annual domestic turnover for the most recent tax year, this results in a basic penalty of £17,610.

-5.7 The SRA considers that the basic penalty should be reduced to $\pm 1,003$.
-This reduction reflects the mitigation set out in paragraph 4.2 above.
+6.7 The SRA considers that the basic penalty should be reduced to $\pm 12,327$.
+This reduction reflects the mitigation set out in paragraph 5.2 above.

-5.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary, and the financial penalty is £1,003.
+6.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary, and the financial penalty is £12,327.

-6. Publication
+7. Publication

-6.1 Rule 9.2 of the SRA RDPRs states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication.
+7.1 Rule 9.2 of the SRA RDPRs states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication.

-6.2 The SRA considers it appropriate that this agreement is published in the interests of transparency in the regulatory and disciplinary process.
+7.2 The SRA considers it appropriate that this agreement is published in the interests of transparency in the regulatory and disciplinary process.
 The firm agrees to the publication of this agreement.

-Acting in a way which is inconsistent with this agreement
+8. Acting in a way which is inconsistent with this agreement

-7.1 The firm agrees that it will not deny the admissions made in this agreement or act in any way which is inconsistent with it.
+8.1 The firm agrees that it will not deny the admissions made in this agreement or act in any way which is inconsistent with it.

-7.2 If the firm denies the admissions or acts in a way which is inconsistent with this agreement, the conduct which is subject to this agreement may be considered further by the SRA.
+8.2 If the firm denies the admissions or acts in a way which is inconsistent with this agreement, the conduct which is subject to this agreement may be considered further by the SRA.
 That may result in a disciplinary outcome or a referral to the Solicitors Disciplinary Tribunal on the original facts and allegations.

-7.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of principles 2 and 5 of the Principles and paragraph 3.2 of the Code of Conduct for Firms.
+8.3 Acting in a way which is inconsistent with this agreement may also constitute a separate breach of principles 2 and 5 of the Principles and paragraph 3.2 of the Code of Conduct for Firms.

-8. Costs
+9. Costs

-8.1 The firm agrees to pay the costs of the SRA's investigation in the sum of ± 600 .
+9.1 The firm agrees to pay the costs of the SRA's investigation in the sum of ± 600 .
 Such costs are due within 28 days of a statement of costs due being issued by the SRA.